What is Kitchissippi?

 The Kitchissippi congregation now calls 630 Island Park Drive home, with rental spaces that serve a large number of community uses and programs, as well as worship and performance space.

-The Main Hall at Kitchissippi is used by many community groups, including dedicated time for the Freedom Group AA, which has met here for more than 20 years.
-Musical groups including CAMMAC, the Ottawa Choral Society, Pitch Imperfect Singers, the Ottawa SAVOY Society, the Canadian Chorus Association Choir and the Ramisha Drummers, use the hall and the Sanctuary for rehearsals, lessons and concerts.
+The Main Hall at Kitchissippi is used by many community groups, including dedicated time for the Freedom Group AA, which has met here for more than 30 years.
+Musical groups including CAMMAC, the Ottawa Choral Society, The Nepean Concert Band, the Canadian Chorus Association Choir, and the Ramisha Drummers, use the hall and the Sanctuary for rehearsals, lessons, and concerts.